pivotal/docs-tap/learning-center/getting-started/training-portal.md

 - A URL for more information about the workshop.

 The definition of a workshop is loaded as a step of its own, rather than referring to a remotely hosted definition.
 This allows a cluster admin to audit the workshop definition to ensure it isn't doing something the cluster admin doesn't want to allow.
-Once the cluster admin approves the workshop definition, it can be used to create instances of the workshop.
+After the cluster admin approves the workshop definition, it can be used to create instances of the workshop.

 ## <a id="create-ws-training-portal"></a>Creating the workshop training portal